gaoDean/autolist.nvim/README.md

 	},
 })
 ```

-I highly encourage you to look through the `init.lua`, it is easily readable and contains good information about the mappings that the docs are sometimes behind on.
+The `config.lua` contains good information about the mappings and config that the docs are sometimes behind on.

 ## Credit